 2. Function to calculate offset distance

-The setup requires the person to be in the proper side view.
-The function findDistance helps us determine offset distance between two points.
-It can be the hip points, the eyes, or the shoulder, as these points are always more or less symmetric about the central axis of a human body.
+These points have been selected as they are always more or less symmetric about the central axis of the human body.
 With this, we will incorporate the camera alignment feature in the script.

 def findDistance(x1, y1, x2, y2):